-For the 2010 year, candidates from past, present and future elections were required to file 1,721 campaign financial disclosure reports (Summary information is included in Appendix A for candidates running in the 2010 elections).
-Of the 1,721 reports required to be filed with the Registry 1,512 were filed timely.
-Certified letters were sent out for the remaining 209 reports that were not filed timely notifying the candidate that civil penalties could be assessed if the required report was not filed within five days of their receipt of the notice.
-Out of the 209 disclosures that were not filed timely, 11 still have not filed.
-The 11 reports still outstanding consist of two pre-primary reports, one second quarter report, one pre-general report and seven fourth quarter reports.
+For the 2015 year, candidates from past, present and future elections were required to file 668 campaign financial disclosure reports.
+Of the 668 reports required to be filed with the Registry 588 were filed timely.
+Certified letters were sent out for the remaining 80 reports that were not filed timely notifying the candidate that civil penalties could be assessed if the required report was not filed within five days of their receipt of the notice.
+Out of the 80 disclosures that were not filed timely, as of the day of this report seven (7) still have not been filed.